AshV/AshV.github.IO/Create-Your-Own-XrmToolBox-Plugins-Dynamics-365/ReadMe.md

 #### 1. MyPlugin.cs

 This file conatains metadata like name of the plugin, icons and color etc, which you can change according to purpose of your plugin.
-I am leaving this as it is for now.
+I am changing name of the plugin to "WhoAmI Plugin".

 ```csharp
 using System.ComponentModel.Composition;